artsy/eigen/docs/adding_state_migrations.md

 ## How to add a new state migration

 1. Navigate to `migration.ts`.
 2. Add a new version in `Versions`.
-The key should be a meaningful name, and the value should be at least one higher than the one above.
+The key should be a meaningful name, and the value should be one higher than the one above.

    e.g. if we rename a property from `oldName` to `newName`